 In October 2005, the Board transmitted a letter to DOE that summarized the safety issues identified by the Board that remained unresolved.
 The Board believed this summary would be useful to DOE in understanding the state of the Board's nuclear safety reviews at the Waste Treatment Plant.
 The Board continued to advise DOE to focus on providing and preserving adequate margins using conservative assumptions to ensure that the design and construction of the Waste Treatment Plant would result in a safe, robust, and successful facility.
-DOE has made progress in addressing the Board's concerns but several issues still remain.
+DOE has made progress in addressing the Board's concerns but several issues as noted in the following pages still remain.
 The Board expects that each issue can be resolved in a satisfactory manner.